-If you file a malpractice suit in Canada, your ultimate opponent will be the Canadian Medical Protective Association (or CMPA).
-Job one is to find an attorney not hampered by a conflict of interest, without close ties to that malpractice insurer.
+If you file a medical malpractice or negligence suit in Canada, your ultimate opponent will be the Canadian Medical Protective Association (or CMPA).
+Job one is to find an attorney not hampered by a conflict of interest, without close ties to that mutual defence organization.

-Tuum Est took a couple of weeks to survey the field, then published lists, by province, of the CMPA Law Firms in Canada.
+Tuum Est surveyed the field in detail, then published lists, by province, of the CMPA Law Firms in Canada.
 These are law firms whose intense loyalty to the CMPA is self-proclaimed (in Lexpert or other law-firm directories), or publicly established (through court rulings on CanLII).

 On the other side of the coin, to find who to hire, we suggest searching news reports which discuss the scorched earth tactics of the CMPA.
-For these reports, lawyers are invariably interviewed: their opinions are a guide to whether they support defendants (doctors) or plaintiffs (patients).
+For this news, journalists invariably interview lawyers, whose opinions are a guide to whether they support defendants (doctors) or plaintiffs (patients).

-For the general but serious legal case, there are Innocence Projects staffed by lawyers who courageously crusade to identify and exonerate cases of wrongful conviction.
-These projects retain private investigators who surprisingly often succeed in uncovering solid evidence that police missed.
+In criminal law, there are Innocence Projects staffed by attorneys who courageously crusade to identify and exonerate cases of wrongful conviction.
+These projects retain private investigators who surprisingly often succeed in uncovering solid evidence the police missed.
 Examples:

 (formerly Association in Defence of the Wrongfully Convicted)